mynodebtc/mynode_docs/docs/bitcoin/mempool.md

 Mempool can be enabled from the homepage and runs on port number 4080/4081.
 Initially, it takes a few minutes to load first few blocks and the graph for the most recent 2 hours of activity.

 ## Memory Usage
 The Bitcoin mempool can grow quite large which can lead to a lot of RAM usage.
-To mitigate any issues, myNode does limit the total Bitcoin mempool size to be a few hundred MB.
+To mitigate any issues, MyNode does limit the total Bitcoin mempool size to be a few hundred MB.

 ## Links
 - Website: [https://mempool.space](https://mempool.space)